Interface Advanced¶

 Element Screenshot¶

-We support element-level screenshots, allowing you to capture the image of an element individually without taking a full-screen screenshot and then cropping it.
+We support element-level screenshots, allowing you to capture the image of an element separately without taking a full-screen screenshot and then cropping.

 element.screenshot(quality=60)